-Deciding if a 55 plus community is the right senior housing situation for you or your loved one is only the first step in fashioning an optimal plan for your future.
+Deciding if an independent living community is the right senior housing situation for you or your loved one is only the first step in fashioning an optimal plan for your future.
 From there, you also have to determine which active adult community in Washington State is the right fit for your budget and lifestyle preferences.

-Washington has numerous places—both cities and 55 plus communities—that appeal to older adults who have retired or plan to do so soon.
+Washington has numerous places—both cities and independent living communities—that appeal to older adults who have retired or plan to do so soon.

 From some people, aging in place or with family members is a prudent decision.
-However, 55 plus communities continue rising in popularity because of what they have to offer in terms of supporting your comfort and autonomy.
-With floor plans designed for older adults, accessible locations, and ample amenities and facilities, 55 plus communities provide convenient, maintenance-free living so you can spend your time socializing with peers, attending events, doing familiar or new activities, and enjoying yourself.
+However, independent living communities continue rising in popularity because of what they have to offer in terms of supporting your comfort and autonomy.
+With floor plans designed for older adults, accessible locations, and ample amenities and facilities, independent living communities provide convenient, maintenance-free living so you can spend your time socializing with peers, attending events, doing familiar or new activities, and enjoying yourself.

 Many active adult communities are located on the same campus as other senior housing accommodations—such as independent living, assisted living, and dementia care units—which gives you peace of mind that you will be able to stay in one general location, even if your physical or mental needs change in the future.